Iranian army commander offers to help police suppress unrest

 Iran’s vastness as well as restrictions on independent media make it hard to determine the breadth and depth of the unrest.

-Semi-official labour news agency ILNA said the government on Thursday lifted restrictions on Instagram, one of the social media tools used to mobilise protesters.
+The semi-official labour news agency ILNA said the government on Thursday lifted restrictions on Instagram, one of the social media tools used to mobilise protesters.
 But access to a more widely used messaging app, Telegram, remained blocked, suggesting authorities remained uneasy about protest threats.

 In the latest protests, which generally occur after nightfall, social media video showed demonstrators in Khorramabad in southwestern Iran on Wednesday evening throwing stones at riot police, who were retreating.